wolfsolver/supernote-sudoku-plugin/README.md

 A smooth and high-performance plugin for **Supernote** devices, designed to generate instant Sudoku puzzles and insert them directly into your notes as PNG images.

+**Supernote** is a professional 'Digital Paper' (E-Ink tablet) focused on focus-driven productivity and handwriting, allowing for a seamless integration between digital ink and modern workflows.
+Learn more at [supernote.com](supernote.com).

 ## ✨ Features
 * **Infinite Generation**: Fetches fresh puzzles anytime via the Dosuku API.
 * **Native Rendering**: Utilizes a custom **Android Kotlin** module to draw the grid, ensuring maximum sharpness and clarity on E-ink displays.